Center of Excellence

 Announcemnets

-The Center of Excellence for Land, Water, and Resource Management (COE-LWRM) at Tennessee 福利影院最新网址 is pleased to announce that we are now recruiting student researchers for the 福利影院最新网址 academic term.
-The program offers 15 Graduate Research Assistantships and 15 Undergraduate Work-Aid Positions across the main three thrust areas.
-For more information .
+The Center of Excellence for Land, Water, and Resource Management (COE-LWRM) at Tennessee 福利影院最新网址 is pleased to announce the recruitment of student researchers for the 福利影院最新网址 academic terms.
+COE-LWRM supports interdisciplinary training and research aligned with its three core thrust areas.

 Latest Updates